woocommerce/woocommerce/readme.txt

 * Tweak - Suppress errors when calling set_time_limit to avoid hosting conflicts.
 * Tweak - Keep new variation in sync so actions can modify data.
 * Tweak - Improved download numbering in emails and order page.
+* Tweak - Allows install translation for the current language in the Setup Wizard.

 = 2.4.4 - 14/08/2015 =
 * Fix - Ajax variation handling when 'any' attribute is set.